Championship Hockey

-Championship Hockey is a 1992 ice hockey video game that was released exclusively for the European Sega Master System.
-A port of the game was released in 1994 for the Sega Game Gear.
+Championship Hockey is a 1995 ice hockey video game that was released exclusively for the European Master System and Game Gear.

-Summary
+Gameplay

-Players must play international ice hockey matches against 22 of the world's most powerful ice hockey playing nations.
+Players play international ice hockey matches against 22 of the world's most powerful ice hockey playing nations.

 There is a bird's eye view that allows players to get a wider scope of the game being played.
 Players can choose between 5, 10, or 20-minute periods.
 Penalties can be enabled; with all of them netting two minutes in the penalty box.
 There are no major penalties or game misconducts in this video game.
 Players can participate in an exhibition game, a regular season-style endeavor, or through a "best of 7" playoff series.

 Teams included in the game include: Belgium, Canada, Czechoslovakia, Denmark, Finland, France, Germany, Hungary, Iceland, Italy, Luxembourg, Netherlands, Norway, Poland, Portugal, Russia, Spain, Sweden, Switzerland, United Kingdom and the United States.